AqueductHub/aqueductcore/docs/plugins.md

 ### Plugin Development in Progress

-If you update code of plugin functions, or its dependencies, delete `.aqueduct-plugin-dev/` subfolder to enforce virtual environment re-creation.
+If you update code of plugin functions, or its dependencies, delete `.aqueduct-plugin-dev/` subfolder to force virtual environment re-creation.

 ## Deploying a Plugin

-Plugins are folders, distributed in a form or archives.
-At the start of the server, bind mount host folder to a container, it should point to `/workspace/plugins` inside a container.
+Plugins are folders which could be distributed in the form of archives.
+When starting the server using Docker, bind mount a host folder to the Aqueduct container at `/workspace/plugins`.
-Unpack a plugin folder into a host folder, and the container will immediately see the changes.
+Unpack a plugin folder into the host folder, and the container will immediately see the changes.

-For examples, you map host folder `/usr/data/plugins` to `/workspace/plugins`, and then `/usr/data/plugins/dummy/manifest.yml` with become available inside a container as `/workspace/plugins/dummy/manifest.yml`.
+For example, if you map host folder `/usr/data/plugins` to `/workspace/plugins`, then `/usr/data/plugins/dummy/manifest.yml` within will become available inside the container as `/workspace/plugins/dummy/manifest.yml`.

 ## Plugin Setup